 The Contingency Funding Plan is subject to periodic testing.
-The ALCO Committee was briefed on the results of the annual test of the contingency funding plan conducted on 20 October 2021.
-The test, conducted in 2021, was aimed at testing both the Bank's ability to manage its liquidity needs under stress conditions and the organizational aspects (availability of key staff, data and reports).
+The ALCO Committee was briefed on the results of the annual test of the contingency funding plan conducted on 18 November 2022.
+The test, conducted in 2022, was aimed to check both the Bank ability to manage stress liquidity needs as well as organizational aspects (availability of key staff, data & reports).
 The results of the test were assessed as positive: it can be concluded with high probability that the Bank would survive a liquidity crisis as defined in the prepared hypothetical scenario; data and reports were available on time, key employees were available on time.
 Actions demonstrated the adequacy of the actions described in the Contingency Funding Plan to overcome the liquidity crisis.